jhoblitt/puppet-nsstools/README.md

 ### `nsstools`

-This class is required by all of this modules types.
-It owns installation of the `nss-tools` package.
+This class is required by all of this module's types.
+It "owns" installation of the `nss-tools` package.

 ```puppet
 # defaults